sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 ---
-title: "Running a Node on the SORA v3 Testnet | SORA Docs"
+title: "Running a SORA v3 Testnet Node | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn how to run a node on the SORA v3 Testnet and participate in the testing of new features."
+      content: "Learn how to run a node on the SORA v3 Testnet and participate in testing new features."
   - - meta
     - name: keywords
       content: "running a node, SORA network, node setup, testnet"